 If you have any questions about an incident regarding neglect at a daycare, reach out to us.
 You can reach us by calling our office at 214-699-4409 or filling out our Contact Us form.
-We will help explain your rights as a parent, inform you of when you may need a lawyer and when you may not, and generally give you some piece of mind.
+We will help explain your rights as a parent, inform you of when you may need a lawyer and when you may not, and generally give you some peace of mind.
 No pressure call.
 Just let us know that you want to gather some information, and we will send you our FREE daycare guides for parents.

 You can also download them from our website by following the links provided below:

-- A Five Step Guide For Parents Dealing With A Daycare Injury
+- A Five-Step Guide For Parents Dealing With A Daycare Injury

 - 11 Tips To Help Parents Choose A Safe Daycare

 As always, we want you to be informed during your decision-making process.
 If we can help along that journey to find the answers to your questions, we would love to do so.